drowe67/freedv-gui/USER_MANUAL.md

 ### Trouble getting Sync with 700D

 You need to be within +/- 60 Hz on the transmit signal.
-It helps if both the tx and rx stations tune to known, exact frequencies such as exactly 7.177MHz.
+It helps if both the Tx and Rx stations tune to known, exact frequencies such as exactly 7.177MHz.
 On channels with fast fading sync may take a few seconds.